nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 ### Deleting a doctor : `delete-doctor`
 Deletes the specified doctor from the doctor records.<br>

-Format: `delete-doctor INDEX`
+Format: `delete-doctor [--force] INDEX`

 * Deletes the doctor at the specified `INDEX`.
 * The index refers to the index number shown in the displayed doctor records.
 * The index **must be a positive integer** 1, 2, 3, …​
+* The specified doctor can only be deleted if there are no existing appointments associated with him/her in the appointment schedule.
+Otherwise, `--force` must be included to force delete the specified doctor, along with all associated appointments in the appointment schedule.

 Examples:
-* `list-doctor` followed by `delete-doctor 2` deletes the 2nd patient in the patient records.
+* `list-doctor` followed by `delete-doctor 3` deletes the 3rd doctor in the doctor records.
+* `list-doctor` followed by 'delete-doctor --force 1' force deletes the 1st doctor in the doctor records, along with all associated appointments in the appointment schedule.
-* `find-doctor Strange` followed by `delete-doctor 1` deletes the 1st patient in the results of the `find-doctor` command.
+* `find-doctor Drake` followed by `delete-doctor 1` deletes the 1st doctor in the results of the `find-doctor` command.

 ### Editing a doctor : `edit-doctor`